browserengineering/book/book/graphics.md

 Desktop and laptop computers run operating systems that provide *desktop environments*: windows, buttons, and a mouse.
-So responsibility ends up split: programs control their window, but the desktop environment controls the screen.
+So responsibility ends up split: programs control their windows, but the desktop environment controls the screen.
 Therefore:

 -   The program asks for a new window and the desktop environment